Programmable Logic Controller (PLC) Maintenance Tips

 Manufacturers make programmable logic controllers knowing that factories are going to use them in harsh environments in many situations.
 They do not build PLCs with the expectation that they are going to be used in sterile clean rooms, unaffected by the outside world.
 Thus, PLCs are durable and can stand up to factory use, but your goal should be to extend the timeframe for that use before a problem arises.
 The right maintenance plan is the best way to do that.

-PLC maintenance tasks can be tedious, but they can save you tremendous headaches and a fortune in repair bills and downtime.
-Here are some programmable logic controller maintenance tips for how to maintain a PLC.
+PLC preventative maintenance tasks can be tedious, but they can save you tremendous headaches and a fortune in repair bills and downtime.
+Here are some programmable logic controller maintenance tips to add to your preventative checklist.

 Make Sure the Power Is Flowing